Kirwan League Team of 4 Instructions –

 copy of the Result Sheet at the table so that the other pair from the Away Team can

-continue to use it to record the 2
+continue to use it to record the 2nd Session details.)

 Session 1 Preparation and Play